5310/issue_vitejs-rollup-plugin-inline-postcss/README.md

       at Array.map (<anonymous>)
       at TransformContext.transform (/mnt/Active/Projects/Personal/scratchpad/issue/issue_vitejs-rollup-plugin-inline-postcss/node_modules/rollup-plugin-inline-postcss/index.js:62:44)
 ```

+This error persists regardless of enforced plugin order.

 I could not find any leads as to how to go about fixing this incompatibility, and any help will be appreciated.